XanaduAI/flamingpy/.github/pull_request_template.md

 - [ ] I have performed a self-review of these changes.
 I have checked my code and corrected misspellings to the best of my capacity.
 I have checked the [codefactor score](https://www.codefactor.io/repository/github/xanaduai/flamingpy/branches) in the active branch and ensured it is `A-` or better.
 I also confirm that I have already merged other branches into this branch as required.
 - [ ] I have added context for corresponding changes in documentation and README.md as needed.
 - [ ] I have added new workflow CI tests for corresponding changes and these pass locally for me.
 - [ ] I have updated [`CHANGELOG.md`](.github/CHANGELOG.md) following the template.
-I recognize that the developers may revisit `CHANGELOG.md`, the versioning, and create a Special Release including my changes.
+I recognize that the developers may revisit `CHANGELOG.md` and the versioning, and create a Special Release including my changes.